-- 17. Click Next.
-The AWS Configuration panel of the wizard appears. - FIGURE 70 AWS Configuration
+17. Click Next.
+The AWS Configuration panel of the wizard appears.

+FIGURE 82 AWS Configuration

+Please enter the AWS cred entials and select a valid AMI with an appliance version >=

+9.0R3.

-9.0R3. entials and select a valid AMI with an applia nets should be part of the same availability
+The public and private sub nets should be part of the same availability zone.

 Amazon Machine Image (AMI): ami-123456

-VPC ID: vpc-123456

-Region: US West (N. California) ~
+VPC ID: vpc-123456 US West (N. California)

+Region:

-Private Subnet Id: Public Subnet Id: sub-123456
+Private Subnet Id: public Subnet Id: sub-123456

 Management Subnet ID: sub-123456

 Key Pair Name: abcdef

-- 18. Specify the following properties: - Amazon Machine Image (AMI) is the AMI ID that you identified in "Identifying the EC2 Deployment Key and AMI ID" on page 46. - VPC ID is the value that you identified in "Identifying the Required VPC ID and Subnet IDs" on page 44. - Region is automatically populated from your chosen region. - Private Subnet ID, Public Subnet ID, and Management Subnet ID are the three subnet IDs that you identified in "Identifying the Required VPC ID and Subnet IDs" on page 44. - Deployment Key is the key pair that you identified in "Identifying the EC2 Deployment Key and AMI ID" on page 46. - 19.
-Click Save.
+18. Specify the following properties:

+- Amazon Machine Image (AMI) is the AMI ID that you identified in "Identifying the EC2 Deployment Key and AMI ID" on page 54. - VPC ID is the value that you identified in "Identifying the Required VPC ID and Subnet IDs" on page 52. - Region is automatically populated from your chosen region. - Private Subnet ID, Public Subnet ID, and Management Subnet ID are the three subnet IDs that you identified in "Identifying the Required VPC ID and Subnet IDs" on page 52. - Deployment Key is the key pair that you identified in "Identifying the EC2 Deployment Key and AMI ID" on page 54.